tonyelhabr/sports_viz/README.md

 The projects are listed in reverse chronoligical order.
 A skipped number corresponds to an idea that I scrapped.

+# 48. 2021-22 Premier League In-game xG Difference

+![five horizontal bars per facet, where each facet is for a signle team, each bar represents one of the last 5 games, fill represents proportion of match ahead or behind in xG](48-202122_game_state/202122_xg_game_state_w_logo.png "Proportion of match spent ahead or behind in xG")

 # 47. [Pass Network Max Cut](https://tonyelhabr.rbind.io/post/soccer-pass-network-max-cut/)

 ![pass networks for Liverpool vs. Manchester City 2021-10-03 match,